2022–23 National League 2 East

 The 2022–23 National League 2 East is the first season of the fourth-tier (east) of the English domestic rugby union competitions; one of three at this level.
 The others are National League 2 North and National League 2 West.
 Previously, there were two leagues at level four; National League 2 North and National League 2 South.

+Blackheath became champions, with three matches to play, following their 93 – 17 defeat of Westcliff on 25 March 2023.
+Rochford Hundred and Westcliff are relegated to Regional 1 South East.

 Structure

 The league consists of fourteen teams who play the others on a home and away basis, to make a total of 26 matches each.
-The champions are promoted to National League 1.
-The bottom two teams are relegated to Regional 1 South Central or Regional 1 South East.
+The champions are promoted to National League 1 and the bottom two teams are relegated to Regional 1 South Central or Regional 1 South East.

 The results of the matches contribute points to the league as follows: